celso-alexandre/new_gostack_bootcamp/gobarber/backend/README.md

 **Non-Functional Requisites**

-- Utilize Mailtrap to test mail send while in dev env
+- [ X ] Utilize Mailtrap to test mail send while in dev env
 - Utilize Amazon SES for sending mails when in production
 - Mail send must occur in background

 **Business Rules**

-- The link for recovering a forgotten password must expire itself within 2 hours
+- [ X ] The link for recovering a forgotten password must expire itself within 2 hours
-- User must confirm the provided new password twice to confirm the password reset
+- [ X ] User must confirm the provided new password twice to confirm the password reset

 ## Profile updating

 **Functional Requisites**

-- User shoud be able to update its name, e-mail and password
+- [ X ] User shoud be able to update its name, e-mail and password

 **Non-Functional Requisites**

-- User must not be able to update its own e-mail to an already utilized e-mail
+- [ X ] User must not be able to update its own e-mail to an already utilized e-mail
-- When updating its password, user must provide its old one
+- [ X ] When updating its password, user must provide its old one
-- When updating its password, user must confirm its new password
+- [ X ] When updating its password, user must confirm its new password

 ## Services scheduling